 In Columbus, they do things differently.
 As I scarfed down a turkey burger and huge pile of tasty sweet potato fries at the Short North Tavern, I quickly realized I could get used to this “great food in dive bars” thing.

-Latitude 41 will never be mistaken for a dive bar.
+The fancier Latitude 41 will never be mistaken for a dive bar.
 It provided a great lunch with interesting dishes like lobster mac & cheese and this beet salad.

 I didn’t make it inside this bar-restaurant, but I had to pose with the ass out front: